Venafi/vault-pki-monitor-venafi/README.md

     * common name import-vl9kt.import.example.com not allowed by Venafi policy
     ```

-1. You can read content of the policy using read operation:
+1. The following command can be used to display the current Venafi policy:
     ```
     vault read pki/venafi-policy/default/policy
     ```

-1. You can read connection configuration:
+1. The Venafi configuration for the policy can be viewed using the following:
     ```
     vault read pki/venafi-policy/default
     ```

-1. You can use multiple policies for different roles.
+1. You can also use multiple Venafi policies by simply applying them to separate roles.
     1. Write another policy configuration:
     ```
     vault write pki/venafi-policy/another-policy \